Semi-Classical Limit of Quantum Gravity on Corners: Abstract

 \section{Abstract}

-We study quantum and classical systems defined by the quantum corner symmetry group $\mathrm{QCS} = \widetilde{\mathrm{SL}}\qty(2,\mathbb{R}) \ltimes \mathrm{H}_3$, which arises in the context of quantum gravity.
-In particular, we relate the quantum observables, defined by representation-theoretic data, to their classical counterparts through generalized Perelomov coherent states and the framework of Berezin quantization.
-The resulting procedure provides a mathematically well-defined notion of the semi-classical limit of quantum gravity, viewed as the representation theory of the corner symmetry group.
+We study quantum and classical systems associated with the quantum corner symmetry group $\mathrm{QCS}=\widetilde{\mathrm{SL}}(2,\mathbb{R})\ltimes \mathrm{H}_3,$ which arises in the context of quantum gravity.
+We relate quantum observables---specified by representation-theoretic data---to their classical counterparts using generalized Perelomov coherent states and the framework of Berezin quantization.
+This procedure links abstract representation-theoretic input to geometric classical observables, such as area.
+We conclude by applying the formalism to static, spherically symmetric spacetimes admitting a horizon.

 \textbf{MSC 2020:} 81R30, 81S10, 53D50, 22E70, 70S05\\ \textbf{Keywords:} coadjoint orbits, moment maps, geometric quantization, Kostant–Kirillov–Souriau form, coherent states, Berezin quantization, Lie group representations, symplectic geometry, quantum gravity